-On December 1, 2020, certain participants in the Debt Financing elected to exchange their Warrant Notes or OID Notes for an equal principal amount of 10% Senior Secured Notes due January 15, 2023, which commenced trading on the CSE under the trading symbol "JUSH.DB.U".
-Holders of an aggregate principal amount of \$76,352,000 in Warrant Notes and OID Notes elected to participate in such exchange.
-Holders of an aggregate principal amount of \$6,975,000 in Warrant Notes or OID Notes, as applicable, which were amended and restated in connection with the listing of the 10% Senior Secured Notes due January 15, 2023.
-On December 31, 2020, an aggregate of approximately \$83,327,000 of listed and unlisted notes remain outstanding.
+On December 1, 2020, certain participants in the Debt Financing elected to exchange their Warrant Notes or OID Notes for an equal principal amount of 10% Senior Secured

+Notes due January 15, 2023, which commenced trading on the CSE under the trading symbol "JUSH.DB.U".
+Holders of an aggregate principal amount of \$76.4 million in Warrant Notes and OID Notes elected to participate in such exchange.
+Holders of an aggregate principal amount of \$7.0 million in Warrant Notes and OID Notes and OID Notes elected to retain their Warrant Notes or OID Notes, as applicable, which were amended and restated in connection with the listing of the 10% Senior Secured Notes due January 15, 2023.
+On December 31, 2020, an aggregate of approximately \$83.3 million of listed and unlisted notes remain outstanding.